nuvolaris/nuvolaris-cli/DESIGN.md

 If it finds here a file, it will create a package for each subfolder.

-If it finds files in the file `packages`, it will deploy them as [single file actions](#single-file-actions) in the package `default`.
+If it finds files in the folder `packages`, it will deploy them as [single file actions](#single-file-actions) in the package `default`.
 If it finds files in the subfolders of `packages` it will deploy them as [single file actions](#single-file-actions) in packages named as the the subfolder.
 If it finds folders it will build [multi file actions](#multi-file-actions).

 ## Single File Actions